Weeze

-The municipality consists of the town of Weeze and the village of Wemb and has approximately 10,500 inhabitants.
-It is situated in the district of Kleve, embedded in the northwestern part of the Lower Rhine Region, and lies between Goch to the north and Kevelaer to the south.
-The Netherlands lie directly to the west.
+The municipality comprises the town of Weeze and the village of Wemb and has approximately 10,500 inhabitants.
+Situated in the district of Kleve, it is embedded in the northwestern part of the Lower Rhine Region, lying between Goch to the north and Kevelaer to the south.
+The Netherlands is directly west of Weeze.

 History

-Individual artefacts from the earliest settlement of the area date back to the early/middle Stone Age.
-In the following periods a burial site with 1,000 tumuli in the area of Kalbeck, settlement remains on the Hees, remnants of the Roman road between Cologne and Nijmegen in the Netherlands and a significant discovery of Roman silver coins have all been found on municipal soil.
-Franconian burial sites from around the 8th century have also been unearthed in the close vicinity of the town centre.
+Individual artifacts from the area's earliest settlement date back to the early/middle Stone Age.
+In subsequent periods, various historical items have been found on municipal soil.
+These include a burial site with 1,000 tumuli in the area of Kalbeck, settlement remains on the Hees, remnants of a Roman road between Cologne and Nijmegen in the Netherlands, and a significant discovery of Roman silver coins.
+Franconian burial sites from around the 8th century have also been unearthed near the town center.

-Examples of Weeze's history are the restored Catholic church of St Cyriakus, excavations from the Stone and Bronze Ages, Wissen Castle complete with moat, Kalbeck Castle and the ruins of Hertefeld Castle.
+Weeze's history is reflected in several landmarks, such as the restored Catholic Church of St. Cyriakus, archaeological excavations from the Stone and Bronze Ages, Wissen Castle complete with its moat, Kalbeck Castle, and the ruins of Hertefeld Castle.

-An area in and around today's Weeze was first-mentioned in a document from King Lothar II in 855 when the King presented Count Ansfried with a piece of estate to the east of the River Niers, known as Villa Geizefurt and situated mainly in the farmstead area of Kalbeck.
+The area in and around present-day Weeze was first mentioned in a document from King Lothar II in 855.
+In this document, the King presented Count Ansfried with an estate east of the River Niers, known mainly as Villa Geizefurt and situated primarily in the farmstead area of Kalbeck.

-The area was populated before the name Weeze was officially mentioned for the first time in a document in 1226 when the Earl to Alpen, Henry III, presented the Zisterzienserkloster Kamp with an estate in the farmstead of Vornick.
+The area was populated before the name "Weeze" was officially recorded for the first time in a document in 1226.
+In this document, Earl Henry III of Alpen presented the Zisterzienserkloster Kamp with an estate in the farmstead of Vornick.

-The municipal development suffered a major setback during the Second World War when eighty percent of the town was destroyed.
-Through commitment, hard work and craft skills the citizens of Weeze managed to rebuild the town.
-Destroyed houses and buildings were rebuilt in the fifties and sixties.
-The town development was continuously pursued and culminated in the redevelopment of the town centre.
-Today, the town centre is the forum for activities such as the Kirmes (carnival fair), Christmas markets, street parties and more.
+The town's development suffered a major setback during World War II when eighty percent of it was destroyed.
+However, through hard work, commitment, and craft skills, the citizens of Weeze managed to rebuild.
+Houses and buildings that were destroyed were reconstructed in the 1950s and 1960s.
+Town development continued and culminated in the redevelopment of the town center, which now serves as a forum for activities such as the Kirmes (carnival fair), Christmas markets, street parties, and more.

-Weeze became well known through its energetic shoe-makers, whose shoes were distributed to Krefeld and Wuppertal, later through carpentry and woodworking, and through the Royal Air Force airbase at Laarbruch, which was located in the heart of the Municipality between 1954 and 1999.
-Today it is the newly opened regional airport "Airport Weeze", located on the former RAF airbase.
+Weeze gained fame through its energetic shoemakers, whose products were distributed to Krefeld and Wuppertal.
+Later, the town became known for its carpentry and woodworking, as well as for hosting the Royal Air Force airbase at Laarbruch from 1954 to 1999.
+Today, the newly opened regional airport, "Airport Weeze," occupies the site of the former RAF airbase.